Academic | Author | Broadcaster

 Oxford University Press, 2022

 Hard Language frames an original approach to the enigmatic poetry and novels of Stevie Smith (1902-1971), and by extension to a range of twentieth-century women writers, by drawing up a new theory of the aphorism, a form which has received limited critical treatment in literary and philosophical studies.
 The monograph suggests that aphorism can represent a tool for the social management of emotion, offering an opportunity to make and simultaneously to undercut a dramatic communication.

 Part-travelogue through Britain’s flat landscapes, part-memoir, A Flat Place investigates how flat spaces might give shape and succour to complex trauma.
-It was bought by Hamish Hamilton at Penguin (UK and Commonwealth) in a five-way auction, and by Melville House (USA), via my agent Matt Turner at RCW Literary Agency.
+It was bought by Hamish Hamilton at Penguin (UK and Commonwealth) in a five-way auction, via my agent Matt Turner at RCW Literary Agency.
 Hermione Thompson, editor at Hamish Hamilton, described A Flat Place as ‘ground-breaking and much-needed’ in The Bookseller.

 Flat Landscapes in Twentieth-Century Literature